apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 kubectl create -f kafka/manifests/kafka-cluster.yaml
 {{< /highlight >}}

 The Kafka and Zookeeper nodes are managed by the [*StrimziPodSet*](https://strimzi.io/docs/operators/latest/configuring.html#type-StrimziPodSet-reference) custom resource.
-It also creates multiple Kubernetes [services](https://kubernetes.io/docs/concepts/services-networking/service/), and we use the following services in this series.
+It also creates multiple Kubernetes [services](https://kubernetes.io/docs/concepts/services-networking/service/).
+In this series, we use the following services:

 - communication within the Kubernetes cluster
   - *demo-cluster-kafka-bootstrap* - to access Kafka brokers from the client and management apps